IkonOne/FRCC-Maze-Race/_pages/index.md

 # What is a Line Following Robot Race

-It is a competition where individuals design and build robots that follow a line as fast as possible.
+It is a competition where individuals or teams design and build robots that follow a line as fast as possible.
 For an example, [watch this video](https://www.youtube.com/watch?v=7omDkur_fk8).

 # How do you compete?